+Legenda da Figura....

 The standard is supported by most of the large processor vendors, including the largest growing market segment of the industry, that of mobile processors for smartphones and tablets which utilize architectures which can greatly benefit from such a programming paradigm.
 It is also valid to note that by creating a high level language that gives the developer explicit management of the different levels of the memory hierarchy also greatly benefits the CPUs, which have taken a road similar to that of GPUs to be able to keep up with Moore's law: add cores and layers of memory (cache) to increase performance.
 The fact that OpenCL and other frameworks address this problem is what makes it, in part, possible to extract more performance out of such a wide range of platforms.